Djimon Hounsou Bio: In His Own Words – Video Exclusive, News, Photos, Age

 DJIMON HOUNSOU BIO: EARLY LIFE, HOMELESSNESS

-Hounsou was born in Cotonou, Benin, in West Africa where he was raised by his parents Albertine and Pierre Hounsou.
-At 13-years-old, his parents sent him and his only brother Edmond Hounsou to Lyon, France, in order to pursue a better life.
+Hounsou was born in Cotonou, Benin, in West Africa (age: 57) where he was raised by his parents Albertine and Pierre Hounsou.
+At 13 years old, his parents sent him and his only brother Edmond Hounsou to Lyon, France, in order to pursue a better life.
 However, shortly after arriving, Hounsou dropped out of school and became homeless, sleeping under bridges and digging through garbage cans for food.
 In time, he met a photographer who later introduced him to fashion designer Thierry Mugler, who turned Hounsou into a male model.

 DJIMON HOUNSOU BIO: MODELING AND ACTING CAREERS, RECOGNITION